 Developing a belief in what can be achieved, making a difference, changing the world

-Our Girls’ Prep School is an environment where students are allowed to flourish with their preferred learning styles at the same time as developing a strong belief in themselves and their abilities.
+Our Girls’ Preparatory School is an environment where students are allowed to flourish with their preferred learning styles at the same time as developing a strong belief in themselves and their abilities.

 Our senior students in Years 7-8 focus on making a difference by changing the world for the better.
 Our students receive specialist teaching in English, mathematics, science, technology, robotics, hard materials, digital literacy, art, physical education, religious education and music.